-- Renewing certificants must have completed a minimum of 40 hours of association management related professional development, or a minimum of 30 hours of association management development plus 10 hours of qualifying leadership, authorship, and teaching activities contributing to the profession of association management.
-Qualifying leadership activities include volunteer service as a chairman, Chair-Elect or officer for committee service to a qualifying organization other than the applicant’s employer.
+- Renewing certificants must have completed a minimum of 40 credits of association management related professional development, or a minimum of 30 credits of association management development plus 10 credits of qualifying leadership, authorship, and teaching activities contributing to the profession of association management.
+Qualifying leadership activities include volunteer service as a chairman, chair-elect or officer for committee service to a qualifying organization other than the applicant’s employer.

 - Renewal applicants must again agree in writing that they will adhere to the ASAE Standards of Conduct and they must re-attest that they have not been convicted of a felony related to the practice of association management.